xDragonMage/Lyre/README.md

 # Lyre
-Project that converted and download music from Spotify playlists for educational purposes.
+Project that converted and downloaded music from Spotify playlists for educational purposes.
+Currently abandoned.
 Any unauthorized use is prohibited.